 Jaime Aguirre Gómez

-Mr. Jaime Aguirre Gómez is the Director of Environmental Radiological Surveillance at the Nuclear Safety and Safeguards National Commission of Mexico (CNSNS) since 1992.
+Mr. Jaime Aguirre Gómez is Deputy General Director of Environmental Radiological Surveillance, Nuclear Security and Safeguards at the Nuclear Safety and Safeguards National Commission of Mexico (CNSNS) since 2016.

-He holds a first degree in Chemistry (1981) and a MSE in Nuclear Chemistry (1990) from the National Autonomous University of Mexico (UNAM).
-He won the Gabino Barreda Medal, for his high grades to obtaining a MSE.
-In 1997 he obtained a Diploma as specialist in quality assurance.
+He holds a first degree in Chemistry (1981) and a Master of Science in Nuclear Chemistry (1990) from the National Autonomous University of Mexico (UNAM).
+In 1997, he obtained a diploma as specialist in quality assurance.

-Within the CNSNS Mr. Aguirre Gómez held positions as Head of the Radiochemistry Section; Head of the Counting and Electronic Section before he became Director of Radiological Surveillance.
+Within the CNSNS, Mr. Aguirre Gómez held positions of head of the Radiochemistry Section and head of the Counting and Electronic Section before he became Director of Radiological Surveillance.
 During 2013 and the first quarter of 2014 he was Interim Deputy General Director of Radiological Safety.

-He is a member of IAEA's Waste, Safety and Standards Committee as well as its Analytical Laboratories for Measurements of Environmental Radioactivity Network, both since 2005.
-He has been involved as liaison of the Comprehensive Nuclear Test Ban Treaty (CTBT), since Mexico hosts an aerosol and noble gas station of the International Monitoring System of the CTBT Organization.
+He was member of IAEA's Waste, Safety and Standards Committee as well as in Analytical Laboratories for Measurements of Environmental Radioactivity Network (ALMERA).
+He has been involved as liaison of the Comprehensive Nuclear Test Ban Treaty (CTBT), since Mexico hosts an aerosol and noble gas station of the International Monitoring System of the CTBT organization.

-Mr. Aguirre Gómez is the Representative of Mexico to UNSCEAR since its fifty-eighth session.
+Mr. Aguirre Gómez has been representative of Mexico since its fifty-seventh session in 2010.